gazebosim/gazebo-classic/examples/plugins/model_move/README.md

 # Model Movement Plugin

-This is a simple plugin example for moving a model to a specified set of goal points.
+This plugin example demonstates moving a model to a specified set of goal points.

-The displacement is not kinematic aware, it uses the Pose Animation as described in the [tutorial](http://gazebosim.org/tutorials?tut=animated_box):
+The movement is not kinematic aware as it uses Pose Animation described in this [tutorial](http://gazebosim.org/tutorials?tut=animated_box):

 ## Build Instructions